garystorey/SimplateJS/README.md

 console.log( results );
 // <tr><td>John</td><td>Doe</td></tr>
 ```
-**NOTE:** As of v`0.4.0` unrecognized values are left in the template.This allows the templating functionality to be used recursively like so:
+**NOTE:** As of v`0.4.0` unrecognized values are left in the template.
+This allows the templating functionality to be used recursively like so:

 ```javascript
 // Assume data object from previous example